-As mentioned in the notes to Resolution 11, the Company will consider share buy-backs in periods where we have an excess capital position absent compelling investment opportunities to deploy that excess.
+As mentioned in the notes to Resolution 12, the Company will consider share buy-backs in periods where we have an excess capital position absent compelling investment opportunities to deploy that excess.
 It remains the Directors' policy to maintain a strong capital base, a policy which has consistently been one of the Group's strengths.
 As the Group executes its strategy, the appropriate level of capital to be held will be continually reviewed.
 Having these authorities will give Directors the flexibility, if they consider it in the interests of the Company and shareholders, to purchase Ordinary Shares in appropriate circumstances, for example, in the event that the Company is unable to deploy the retained capital to create incremental value for shareholders, subject to regulatory approval.
 The Contract provides for any share repurchased under the Contract to be cancelled.

-The Directors consider that it is appropriate to seek authority for the Company to make purchases under Resolutions 11 and 12 which together represent up to 10 per cent of its own Ordinary Shares.
+The Directors consider that it is appropriate to seek authority for the Company to make purchases under Resolutions 12 and 13 which together represent up to 10 per cent of its own Ordinary Shares.

 The Directors' intention is only to use the authority under this resolution to carry out Hong Kong Buy-backs.
-If the Directors decided to exercise the authority given to them under this resolution, it may be exercised in conjunction with any repurchases under Resolution 11 or separately.
-Any repurchases under the authority in Resolution 11 will reduce the available authority under this Resolution 12 and vice versa.
+If the Directors decided to exercise the authority given to them under this resolution, it may be exercised in conjunction with any repurchases under Resolution 12 or separately.
+Any repurchases under the authority in Resolution 12 will reduce the available authority under this Resolution 13 and vice versa.

-As mentioned in the notes to Resolution 11, the Company exercised its authority to make market and off-market purchases of its own shares pursuant to the authority granted at last year's AGM, being the equivalent of this year's Resolutions 11 and 12.
-Under the 2022 Buy-back, the Company repurchased 156,673,157 of its ordinary shares, all of which were cancelled.
+As mentioned in the notes to Resolution 12, the Company exercised its authority to make market and off-market purchases of its own shares pursuant to the authority granted at last year's AGM, being the equivalent of this year's Resolutions 12 and 13.
+As at 7 March 2024 (being the latest practicable date prior to the printing of this document), under the First Buy-back, Second Buy-back, Third Buy-back and Fourth Buy-back, the Company repurchased 965,015,132 of its ordinary shares, all of which were cancelled or are in the process of being cancelled.

-The disclosures contained in the notes to Resolution 11 under the heading "Notes which apply to Resolutions 11 and 12" apply equally to this Resolution.
+The disclosures contained in the notes to Resolution 12 under the heading "Notes which apply to Resolutions 12 and 13" apply equally to this Resolution.

-Copies of the Contract and the list of proposed counterparties to such Contract will be made available for shareholders to inspect at the Company's registered office at 8 Canada Square, London E14 5HQ, United Kingdom from 24 March 2023 until the date of the AGM.
+Copies of the Contract and the list of proposed counterparties to such Contract will be made available for shareholders to inspect at the Company's registered office at 8 Canada Square, London E14 5HQ, United Kingdom from 22 March 2024 until the date of the AGM.
 Copies of the Contract and the list of repurchase counterparties will also be available for inspection at the AGM.

-If Resolution 12 is passed, the authority will be effective and the Company may repurchase shares pursuant to the form of Contract with the relevant counterparties until the conclusion of the 2024 Annual General Meeting or the close of business on 30 June 2024, whichever is earlier.
+If Resolution 13 is passed, the authority will be effective and the Company may repurchase shares pursuant to the form of Contract with the relevant counterparties until the conclusion of the 2025 Annual General Meeting or the close of business on 30 June 2025, whichever is earlier.

-13. Additional authority to allot equity securities in relation to the issue of Contingent Convertible Securities\
+14. Additional authority to allot equity securities in relation to the issue of Contingent Convertible Securities\